 You won’t miss the sugar in this version.
 We use a brown sugar substitute to give it some sweetness (you can also just use whatever granulated sugar substitute you normally use).

 And we pile up the ground beef and broccoli on cauliflower rice in place of the regular rice.
 It’s so good.
+Also it’s a one-pot meal, so clean up is simple.

 How to Make Low-Carb Ground Beef & Broccoli

 You don’t want to fully cook them, because they’ll become soggy before you add them back in.
 I think it’s best when they have a slight bite.
 It adds texture to the dish.
+A great way to cook broccoli fast in is in the air fryer.

 Remove the broccoli and set it aside on a plate.